Christmas: History, Traditions, and Celebrations

 What is the Meaning of Christmas?

 Christmas is an annual Christian holiday celebrating the birth of Jesus Christ.
 The Western church celebrates every 25th of December.
 The holiday honors the events surrounding Jesus’ birth.
 The English term Christmas means “Mass on Christ’s Day.”
-A Mass service is often held to remind Christians why Jesus is the reason for this season.
+A mass service is often held to remind Christians why Jesus is the reason for this season.

 Origin of the Birth of Jesus